joycerlz/bigfive-text-classification/README.md

-# Fine Tuning DistilBERT for Multiclass Text Classification
+# Fine Tuning LLM for Multilabel Text Classification

-Notebook for fine tuning the DistilBERT model, accuracy 99%
+Notebook for fine tuning LLMs for classifying the Big Five Personality texts

 ## Data for training